 Federally Verified, High-Quality Standards

-The BioMe biorepository is the only biorepository in New York accredited by the College of American Pathologists (CAP) and is one of only two biorepositories in the tri-state area to achieve accreditation.
+The BioMe biorepository is one of the only 4 biorepositories in New York State accredited by the College of American Pathologists (CAP) Biorepository Accreditation Program (BAP) and is one of only six biorepositories in the tri-state area to achieve this prestigious recognition since 2013.
 BioMe is among the less than 1 percent of domestic biorepositories that are accredited by CAP.
 The organization’s Biorepository Accreditation Program (BAP) is recognized by the U.S. federal government.
 While there is no federal mandate for biorepository accreditation, patient donors and collaborators can recognize and trust our validated, high-quality standards and practices.